SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: and Password Semantic Analysis

 After pre-processing, the remaining L-segments can be seen as a combination of multiple SFs (e.g., ``\texttt{wonderbread}''), which are highly language-dependent, therefore NLP tools are needed.
 In this step, we discuss how \ModelAcronym\ leverage a corpus to obtain richer semantics from L-Segments.

 In our implementation of \ModelAcronym, we followed Veras et al.'s work~\cite{Veras-NDSS2014} to choose the widely used NLP library NLTK (\url{https://www.nltk.org/}) to identify linguistic SFs and implement a scoring system based on source and reference corpora and $n$-gram frequencies to disambiguate the results of segmentation.
-The whole process can be split into three sub-steps: i) further segmenting each input L-segment into smaller linguistic elements (e.g., ``\texttt{sunnyboy}'' into ``\texttt{sunny boy}''); ii) identifying English SFs with a recognized POS (part-of-speech) tag; and iii) identifying SFs more than English words.
+The whole process can be split into two sub-steps: i) further segmenting each input L-segment into smaller linguistic elements (e.g., ``\texttt{sunnyboy}'' into ``\texttt{sunny boy}'') and tagging them, and ii) identifying SFs more than English words.

-For the sub-step i), we first use several corpora with richer semantics to help NLTK identify SFs.
+For sub-step i), we first use several corpora with richer semantics to help NLTK identify SFs.
 First, we chose to use two widely used English corpora ``Brown'' and ``Web Text'' to cover English words.
 Then we intersected the German dictionary with word frequencies in WorldLex~\cite{Wordlist-With-Frequence} and Wiktionary of German~\cite{DeWikitionary} to get more commonly used German words.
 The same was done with the French dictionary in WordLex~\cite{Wordlist-With-Frequence} and Fewiktionary~\cite{FrWikitionary} to produce a French corpus.
 To cover slangs and proper nouns/phrases, Wikipedia (\textsc{wkne}) and Urban Dictionary (\textsc{ube}) were used to produce two more corpora by concatenating entries they cover.
 Besides, yet another corpus was produced using a number of ad hoc dictionaries to cover other proposed SFTs such as \textsc{location}.

-After segmentation is done, NLTK's POS module is used to directly identify SFs belonging to SFTs with a clear linguistic meanings in English displayed in Table~\ref{tab:SFTs} started with \textsc{en\_}.
+After segmentation is done, NLTK's POS module is used to directly identify SFs belonging to SFTs with a clear linguistic meanings in English displayed in Table~\ref{tab:SFTs}, which start with \textsc{en\_}.
 To recognize non-English words without relying on a POS tagger, we chose to inject non-English words into the English POS tagging process as dummy NP words, which can be mapped to the following SFTs via simple string matching: German and French SFTs, \textsc{location}, \textsc{month}, \textsc{male\_name} and \textsc{female\_name}, etc. For any unrecognized segments, we labeled them as \textsc{nn}.
 Rows 1, 3 and 5 of Table~\ref{table:example_password_semantics} show the results after this step.